Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 <details open>

-<summary>A user wants to view feedback post-workout.</summary>
+<summary>A user wants to view their all their workout feedbacks.</summary>

-- After completing a workout, the user selects the post-workout feedback button in the mobile application.
+- After completing a workout, the user selects the progress button on the home page.
 - Once in, the user selects the date to receive workout feedback for that day.
-- From this page, The user will then be able to view feedback on their form and the number of reps they completed.
+- From this page, The user will then be able to view feedback on their form and the number of reps inputted.

 </details>